 So how does the gradient descent work?
 Let’s imagine cost function C(w) as a plane with a hole in it and we want to find out the location where it is the deepest.
 In other words, we want to know the weights (the coordinate of the location) that make the cost function smallest (deepest).
 First, we will randomly select a location (w0) on the plane to start from.
-Then, calculate the gradient (or slope), C(w0)’, of this location and move down the opposite direction of gradient for a pace proportional to the size of gradient(η*∆C(w0)).
-Then, perform the previous step repeated (laterally?) untill a certain criteria is met (in batch learning) or all the samples are used up (in online learning).
-In the batch learning, the criteria will be when the size of the pace is smaller then certain value, which means the gradient at that location is very small and it’s at the minimum so the weights (the coordinates of the location) at this location will give the minimum of the cost function.
+Then, calculate the gradient (or slope), C(w0)’, of this location and move down the opposite direction of gradient for a step whose size is proportional to the size of gradient(η*∆C(w0)).
+Then, perform the previous step repeated iteratively until a certain criteria is met (in batch learning) or all the samples are used up (in online learning).
+In batch learning, the criteria will be when the size of the step is smaller then certain value, which means the gradient at that location is very small and it’s at the minimum so the weights (the coordinates of the location) at this location will give the minimum of the cost function.

 However, in a real situation, the plane could be bumpy with numerous holes (local and global minimum).
-Someone could fall into a smaller hole before arriving deepest one.
+The algorithm could fall into a smaller hole before arriving at a deeper one.
 We can solve this problem by starting from different random locations (100 random sets of weights in our experiment) and see which one goes to the deepest hole.

-What if each pace (learning speed, η) is too small or too big?
-If the pace is too small, online learning might not be able to reach the minimum before using up all the examples.
-If each pace is too big, one could step across or out the hole easily.
-To avoid this, we will test the data on different size of pace (learning speed, η) and use the learning speed that gives the smallest cost function.
+What if each step (learning speed, η) is too small or too big?
+If the step is too small, online learning might not be able to reach the minimum before using up all the examples.
+If each step is too big, the algorihm could step across or out of the hole. e To avoid this, we will test the data on different step size (learning speed, η) and use the learning speed that gives the smallest cost function.

 Batch learning & Online learning of gradient descent